A Few Words On the Cowardly Assassination of Charlie Kirk and the Reaction

 What we do know is this: free speech remains the only antidote to political violence.

-We cannot let grief guide us down the same path the establishment has walked for years, equating debate with danger, and criticism with crime.
+We cannot let grief guide us down the same path the establishment has walked for years, equating debate with danger, criticism with crime, and even smears as violence.

-That’s how liberty dies—not in the fire, but in the fog.
+That’s how liberty dies—not in the fire, but slowly in the fog.